form3tech-oss/switcheroo/README.md

 # switcheroo

-Mutating admission controller that ensures all images are pulled from our private container registries
+Mutating admission controller that ensures all images are pulled from our private container registries.
+Doing this by changing the repositories on pod images.